lgeurts/lgeurts.github.io/_posts/2020-08-21-docs-as-code.md

 **Is it worth the trouble?**

 Docs differ significantly when compared to source code.
-In theory, it might look facinating to go down the “docs-as-code” path.
+In theory, it might look facinating to go down the “Docs-as-Code” path.

 In practice it can get quite rough, epecially when you are just creating software documentation in a few GitHub repos, or writing technical posts.
 If that's the case I suggest skipping or you should like self-punishment.

 Companies that wnat to make use of the concept should look at tools like [docToolChain](https://doctoolchain.github.io/docToolchain/) which is an implementation of the docs-as-code approach for software architecture.